MannLabs/alphatims/README.md

   * DOCS: GUI Manual typos.
   * FEAT: Include buttons to download test data and citation in GUI.
   * FEAT: Include option for progress_callback in alphatims.utils.pjit.
   * FIX/FEAT: Older samples with TimsCompressionType 1 can now also be read.
-This is at limite performance.
+This is at limited performance.
   * FEAT: By default use loose versioning for the base dependancies.
 Stable dependancy versions can be enforced with `pip install "alphatims[stable]"`.
 NOTE: This option is not guaranteed to be maintained.
 Future AlphaTims versions might opt for an intermediate solution with semi-strict dependancy versioning.